What is Booza, Dondurma and Kaimaki?

 Booza – Syrian ice cream

 Booza is the traditional ice cream of Syria.
 Although the name makes it sound like it’s infused with alcohol, it is completely alcohol-free.
-What separates this ice cream from other types of ice cream around the world is its distinct texture and consistency; it’s chewy, elastic and taffy-like.
+What separates this ice cream from other types of ice cream around the world is its distinct elastic texture and consistency; its creaminess makes it slightly chewy and taffy-like, yet still soft.

 There is only one traditional flavor of booza called qashta (a.k.a. kashta or ashta).
-Qashta a clotted cream made with rose water and orange blossoms.
+Qashta is a clotted cream made with rose water and orange blossoms.
 It is commonly served with nuts, honey and fruit.
 Booza is commonly rolled up and covered in pistachios, then cut into slices.
+However, many more flavors have been created over the centuries.

 Bakdash, an ice cream shop in Damascus (the capital of Syria), is well known for its booza and attracts tourists from all over the world.